charlesrocabert/puutools/README.md

 ## What is puuTools <a name="puutools"></a>

 <p align="justify">
+While tree's data-structures are standard in computer science, a straightforward tool to specifically manipulate ancestral relationships in individual-based simulations is still missing.
 <strong>puutools</strong> allows to dynamically create, track and manage lineage and/or phylogenic trees during individual-based forward-in-time simulations of evolution.

 With <strong>puutools</strong>, it is possible to update the lineage and/or the phylogenic tree of a population at each generation during a simulation, and to track and recover any evolutionary events. <strong>puutools</strong> is easy to deploy and versatile.